-This amazing tour kicks off on your arrival at Delhi.
-Welcome to the capital of India and the second most populous city of India - Delhi.
-The city’s importance lies not just in its past glory as the seat of empires and magnificent monuments, but also in the rich and diverse cultures.
+This amazing tour kicks off on your arrival in Delhi.
+Welcome to the capital of India and the second-most populous city of India - Delhi.
+The city’s importance lies not just in its past glory as of the seat of empires and magnificent monuments, but also in the rich and diverse cultures.

 Afterwards visit Gurudwara Bangla Sahib, one of the most prominent Sikh temples, or Sikh house of worship in Delhi and known for its association with the eighth Sikh Guru, Guru Har Krishan.
 There is also a sacred pool inside its complex, known as the "Sarovar."